How former Trump adviser Steve Bannon joined forces with a Chinese billionaire who has divided the president’s allies

 According to court documents, Broidy allegedly lobbied to have Guo removed from the United States at the request of a Chinese government official and Low Taek Jho, a Malaysian financier who has since been indicted on separate charges of conspiring to launder money and bribe foreign officials.

-As part of the effort, prosecutors say in court filings that the person identified as Broidy contacted several top Trump aides and enlisted RNC finance chairman Steve Wynn, who operated a casino in the Chinese gambling enclave of Macao.
+As part of the effort, prosecutors say in court filings, the person identified as Broidy contacted several top Trump aides and enlisted RNC Finance Chairman Steve Wynn, who operated a casino in the Chinese gambling enclave of Macao.

 In text messages quoted in court filings, Broidy described how Wynn assured him that he had taken the issue straight to Trump.